bogsnork/githubDemo/scripts/readme.txt

-It is the best of times,
+It is the best of Trump,
-it is the worst of times,
+it is the worst of Trump,
 it is the age of wisdom,
 it is the age of foolishness,
 it is the epoch of belief,